MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-introduction.md

 1. Measure impact
 1. ...and then repeat

+The challenge for many businesses today, however, is to seize opportunities to make analytics faster, easier, and more insightful.
+Businesses are realizing that without analytics data is a cost center, not a resource.

 It's well understood that business decision making success requires the right data, at the right time, in the right format to become actionable information.
-In addition, it requires knowledgeable people in many roles enabled with efficient processes and procedures.
-And, to make it all possible successfully, it requires the appropriate technology.
-But, the challenge for many businesses today is how to seize opportunities to make analytics faster, easier, and more insightful.
-Without analytics data is a cost center, not a resource.
+In addition, it requires skilled people in many roles enabled with efficient processes, procedures, and appropriate technology.
 Power BI—as a technology—can deliver all BI needs, empowering people to discover answers and insights hidden in their data.

 A Center of Excellence (CoE) is a business function that organizes these people, processes, and technology components into a comprehensive set of business competencies and capabilities.
-A comprehensive and robust CoE is critical to delivering value and success.
-It can include change initiatives, standard processes, roles, guidelines, best practices, support, training, and much more.
+We see a lot of evidence to support that a comprehensive and robust CoE is critical to delivering value and business success.
+The CoE can include change initiatives, standard processes, roles, guidelines, best practices, support, training, and much more.

 ## CoE scenarios